rockandska/fzf-obc/docs/installation.md

 ---

-If you start a new shell you sould be able to trigger fzf-obc by pressing `<TAB>` (only once) where you have to hit `<TAB>` twice with original bash completion before to see completion proposals.
+If you start a new shell you should be able to trigger fzf-obc by pressing `<TAB>` (only once) where you have to hit `<TAB>` twice with original bash completion before to see completion proposals.